lyz-code/blue-book/docs/zfs_exporter.md

         target_label: snapshot_type
         replacement: ${1}
 ```

+Remember to set the `scrape_timeout` to at least of `60s` as the exporter is sometimes slow to answer, specially on low hardware resources.

 The relabelings are done to be able to extract the `filesystem` and the backup type of the snapshots'  metrics.
 This assumes that you are using [`sanoid`](sanoid.md) to do the backups, which gives metrics such as: